openedx/open-edx-proposals/oeps/best-practices/oep-0019-bp-developer-documentation.rst

     * For system-wide documentation:

-      * OEPs_ will live within the open-edx-proposals_ repo.
+      * OEPs_ will live within the openedx-proposals_ repo.
       * If other system-wide documentation is needed, they will live within the developer section of the `docs.openedx.org repo`.

   * **Exported Diagrams**.
 In order to keep diagrams updated across time, they will need to be exported from whichever tool they were created in, with the exported version maintained in GitHub.